pigottlaura/PortfolioBuilder/README.md

-# PortfolioBuilder
+# Portfolio Builder
+## Log in and create an online portfolio in minutes

 Assignment-02 for the Server Side Programming module, as part of the Creative Mulitimedia B.Sc (hons) degree course in Limerick Institute of Technology, Clonmel.
 Available on: http://portfoliobuilder.azurewebsites.net/

+### Project Specifications
+- Languages
+    - NodeJS
+    - JavaScript
+    - JADE
+    - HTML
+    - CSS
+- Libraries
+    - jQuery
+    - jQuery UI
+    - Lightbox
+    - Bootstrap
+- Modules (not including their dependancies)
+    - express
+    - express-session
+    - connect-mongo
+    - mongoose
+    - multer
+    - passport
+    - passport-google-oauth
+    - jade

+### Project Structure
 - App structure
     - Basis of app created using express-generator
-    - Basis of website layout completed using a Bootstrap grid system
+    - Basis of website layout completed using a Bootstrap grid system, along with jQuery UI for functionalities
 - Database
-    - All users, portfolios media items are stored in a Mongo database (generated and run using the Mongoose module).
+    - All users, portfolios and media items are stored in a Mongo database (generated and run using the Mongoose module)
-    - The database connection is shared among multiple routes through a custom module (see below)
+    - The database connection is shared among multiple routes through a custom module (see database.js)
     - Running a both a local database (for development purposes) and a MongoLabs database remotely (for use when the app is running live on Azure)
-    - Population
+    - Using population (similar to an SQL table JOIN)
-        - Using the portfolio document as the main point of quering the database
+        - The Portfolio document is the main point for quering the database
-        - The portfolio document contains the ObjectId of the owner, and an array of ObjectId's for the MediaItems which belong to it
+        - Each Portfolio contains the ObjectId of the owner, and an array of ObjectId's for the MediaItems which belong to it
-        - Each time the portfolio model is queries, using the populate() method to source the relevant documents using their ObjectId to reference them
+        - Each time the Portfolio model is queries, using the populate() method to source the relevant documents using their ObjectId to reference them
         - This appears to be much faster, and returns all the relevant data for the portfolio in one query
+    - Database Models
+        - User
+        - Portfolio
+        - MediaItem
     - Mongoose Middleware
+        - e.g. .pre("remove") and post("save")
+        - Makes it possible for me to perform a cascade delete of all media items from Portfolio, before they are deleted
-        - Each time a new media item is saved, it's object id will be added to the portfolio of it's owner
+        - Each time a new media item is saved, it's object id will be added to the Portfolio of it's owner
-        - If a media item is deleted, it's object id will also be deleted from the portfolio document of it's owner
+        - If a media item is deleted, it's object id will also be deleted from the Portfolio document of it's owner
-        - Created a custom sortMediaItems() function on the methods object of the portfolio schema, which sorts the media items of the document which is passed into it and returns the result to the callback
+        - Created a custom sortMediaItems() function on the methods object of the Portfolio schema, which sorts the media items of the document which is passed into it and returns the result to the callback
-- Login
+- Accounts
     - Users can log in to create a new portfolio using their Google account.
 Using the passport-google-oauth module to generate this functionality.
-    - Users can create their own accounts on the server, by providing their own username and password, while also being able to choose their portfolio url.
+    - Users can create their own accounts on the server, by providing their own username and password, while also being able to choose their portfolio url at signup
+        - Any password stored in the database are encrypted using AES-256-CTR
     - When users are filling out the log in form, using an AJAX request to the server to check if the username and/or portfolioURL are available.
 Giving feedback to the user (i.e. to let them know if these credentials are available) through the use of glyphicons to the right of the relevant input fields
+- Sessions
+    - Initialised sessions are initialised by express-sessions, and persisted using the connect-mongo module
+    - The MongoStore is hosted on the same database connection as the rest of the database models
+    - Once a user logs out, their session is removed from the store and destroyed on the server
+- Secure Admin Section
+    - All requests to paths beginning with "/admin" have to pass through the custom authentication.js route
+    - If no user session exists, then no area of the admin section can be accessed (through any HTTP request method)
+    - Users that attempt to access the "/admin" section without being logged in will be redirected back to the home page
 - Media Uploads
-    - Media files can be uploaded to the server, using the multer module to parse the file data.
+    - Media files can be uploaded to the server, using the multer module to parse the file data
+    - Server-side, supporting multiple files in the one upload.
+This has been restricted to one file per upload on the client-side, due to delays incurred when the app is running on Azure
+        - To re-enable multiple uploads, the "multiple" attribute would need to be added onto the "#uploadMedia" input element in the admin view
+    - Filtering the media uploads
+        - A user session has to exist when an upload occurs or the file will be rejected
+        - Only accepting files with a mimetype beginning with "image/" or "video/".
+Also accepting mimetypes of "application/x-shockwave-flash", but storing these as fileType "swf"
-    - Media is stored in different directories based on it's mimetype i.e. images are stored in the 'file_uploads/images' directory
+        - Media items are stored in different directories based their mime or file type i.e. images are stored in the public 'media_uploads/images' directory etc.
+- Dynamic Pages
+    - No HTML is stored on the server
+    - All pages are generated dynamically using the Jade template engine
+    - Data is sourced from the relevant portfolio, and rendered using the appropriate views i.e. portfolio.jade
 - Portfolio pages
-    - Rows of user images are displayed using the grid system
+    - Rows of user images are displayed using a grid system
     - Images are clickable/expandable throught the use of LightBox2.
+Currently only images are viewable in this format
-Currently, all images are stored in the one "set", and so can be scrolled through from within the one lightbox session.
+    - All images can be scrolled through from within the one lightbox session
+    - All media items can be filtered by category (if the owner has assigned categories to the media items)
+    - There are two "pages" on a portfolio site - "Home" and "Contact"
 - Admin page
     - Displaying the user's Google profile picture, or default profile picture
-    - Allowing the user to upload multiple media items, with the option to give them a title
+    - Allowing the user to upload media items, with the option to give them a title
     - Media items can be reordered by dragging and dropping them around in the admin panel.
 Each time the media items order changes, an AJAX request is sent to the server to store their new index positions
-    - Media item titles can be updated
+    - Media item titles can be updated directly on the figcaptions, and through AJAX request to the server, will be updated as soon as the title looses the focus of the user
-    - Media items can be deleted by clicking the "x" in which appears in their top right corner
+    - Media items can be deleted by clicking the trash icon which appears in their top right corner
+    - Categories can be created through the admin panel, and can then be assigned to media items through the select elements which exist at the top of each figure
+- Custom Portfolio URLS
+    - Users can change their portoflio URL at any time
+    - Accounts created though Google authentication are assigned default urls to begin with, while users that create account on the server can specify their url before creating their account
+    - Icons in the input field/s inform the user if the request URL is available or not (see AJAX below)
+- AJAX Requests
+    - My main aim was to reduce the number of times a user's admin panel would need to be reloaded during a session
+        - To try and reduce the wait time for users
+        - To reduce the load on the server
+        - To ensure that the admin panel, and the final portfolio, are kept in sync with one another. i.e. when a change is made in the admin panel, it will be available the next time someone loads the user's portfolio - no need to instruct the app to save or update the site
+    - When creating a account, or customising a portfolio URL, AJAX requests are sent to the server to see if the username and/or url are available
+        - If these login credentials are not available (i.e. they have already been taken by someone else) the user will not be allowed to submit the form to the server
+    - When a media item's title is updated (in the Admin panel) an AJAX request is sent to the server to update that media item in the database
+    - When media items are re-ordered (in the Admin panel) an AJAX request is sent to the server with the index position and media id of all elements involved, so that their documents can be updated
+- Form Validation
+    - All forms are validated before they are allowed to submit to the server
+        - File upload forms have to contain at least one file
+        - Create account / login forms require all their fields to be provided before they can be submitted
+        - Highlighting required fields in red, if a user trys to submit without providing the appropriate data
+- Client Side JavaScript
+    - script.js
+        - Included in every page of the app
+        - Each time a jQuery .tabs() interface element is activated (i.e. a user switches tabs) finding the appropriate cookie on the document cookie object, and stores the relevant index value of this tab, so if the page is refreshed, the user will be returned to the same tabs they were on
+        - Contains global functions such as
+            - checkCredentialsAvailable(username, url, cb)
+                - Sends AJAX request to the server to check if credentials are available
+                - Returns the JSON data from the server to the caller using the callback parametre
+            - getCookieData(findCookie)
+                - Takes in the name of a cookie
+                - Locates it on the document cookie object
+                - Returns whether or not the cookie already exists, as well as it's current value
+            - resizeFigures()
+                - Called every time the page is reloaded, resized or new elements are added
+                - In order to ensure all objects, videos and images are the same size, using this method to resize all figures based on the largest figure on screen
+                - If a media item's title becomes longer than one line, then all figures will resize to accomodate this
+    - loginScript.js
+        - Handles form validation for users login or creating accounts
+    - adminScript.js
+        - Required for the admin page when a user is logged in
+        - Handles the majority of AJAX request to the server (excluding the checking if credentials are available, as this is handled in the main script.js file)
+        - Deals with form validation for the admin page
+    - portfolioScript.js
+        - Required for the public portfolio page of any user
+        - Contains the functionality for showing/hiding media items when a user filters them by category
 - Custom Modules
     - checkDirectories - An array of directory paths can be passed to this custom module, to check if they exist and create them if they do not.
 Utilises the file system module.
     - databaseModels - An object which contains all of the database models for the app i.e. User and Media items, so that they can be used for querying, adding, deleting and updating users throughout routes.
     - googlePassport - This module generates the basic setup for implementing Google passport, such as setting up the passport strategy (using keys generated from my Google Developer account - stored in environment variables for security purposes), the funciton called to autheticate a user's login with Google (once the callback has been received by the server).
 This function is triggered in the authentication.js route.
     - cryptoEncryption - An object containing two functions, one to encrypt text, and one to decrypt it.
 Using sample code from https://github.com/chris-rock/node-crypto-examples/blob/master/crypto-ctr.js as the basis of the encryption with Node.js's built in Crypto module.
+    - database.js - The exports of the module contains the connection to the mongo database, which is set up and connected within this module.
+The purpose of this module is to allow multiple routes of the app to share the one database connection